digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 - `http_request_duration_seconds_sum` - total duration in seconds of all incoming HTTP requests.
 - `http_request_duration_seconds_bucket` - a histogram representation of the duration of the incoming HTTP requests.

-After the `prometheus-example` application is deployed, you can test the custom metrics based HPA setup.
+After the `prometheus-example` application is deployed, you can test the custom metrics HPA setup.
 Then, you can fire multiple HTTP requests against the `prometheus-example` service and see how autoscaling works based on the `http_requests_total` metric.

 First, change directory where `Starter Kit` was cloned on your local machine: